 Get a pick-up truck for the move and secure the hive so that you minimize the vibrations that go through the hive.

 The last thing you want is to dislodge the brood comb as you move or undo the seal to the entrance in the middle of the trip.

 Step 5 – Place the hive in the new area and open up the entrance.

 Since everything is new, you don’t risk having the bees trying to get back to their original home.

-You may lose a few foragers at first, but the bees are unlikely to abscond if all other factors remain constant, i.e the environment is conducive.
+When you move a beehive, you may lose a few foragers at first.
+But the bees are unlikely to abscond if all other factors remain constant, i.e., the environment is conducive.

 As long as you’ve thought things through, they’ll take to their new home like a fish to water.